 As most people either start or finish their journey in Christchurch, the onward journey from Christchurch is of course full of possibilities.
 We booked our rental car to pick up on our last day in Christchurch.
 Thus, we could reach both the Christchurch Gondola and Castle Hill quite easily by car.
 The disadvantage is, of course, that you have to go back to the airport again to pick it up.
 However, you do save some money because for Christchurch itself a rental car is not very necessary.

 If your trip to Christchurch leads you to Lake Tekapo then we can recommend a stopover in Castle Hill.
-You can find more information in section 3 of this article.
+You can find more information in section 3 of this travel guide.

 Have you been to Christchurch?
 Do you have any further tips for sights or restaurants?
 Or are you going to Christchurch soon?
 We look forward to reading and responding to your comments!